-Why Weak Password Habits Are Dangerous
+Why Reused Passwords Are Dangerous

 - 1Choose a password manager that fits your workflow.
 PrivaPass works entirely in your browser with zero server transmission and no account required.
 Other well-regarded options include Bitwarden (open-source, free tier available, cloud-synced), 1Password (subscription, multi-device), or your browser's built-in password manager as a starting point.